-A new self-regulatory body that is set to transform the growing wine investment industry has received an endorsement of its mission to eliminate wine fraud from the National Fraud Intelligence Bureau.
+The Wine Investment Association is a self-regulatory body that is set to transform the growing wine investment industry which has received an endorsement of its mission to eliminate wine fraud from the National Fraud Intelligence Bureau ('NFIB').

-The WIA has been formed by leading figures from the fine wine investment industry and aims to support the sector’s growth through regulation, establishing best practice and setting up processes to help identify fraudulent activity.
+The WIA was formed to support the sector’s growth through self-regulation, establishing best practice and setting up processes to help identify fraudulent activity.

 The fine wine investment market is currently valued at US$4 billion globally and historically the sector has enjoyed strong long-term growth performance.
-Yet, every year millions of pounds are invested by individuals and organisations in this unregulated market.
+Every year millions of pounds are invested by individuals and organisations in this unregulated market.
 Unfortunately, there have been incidents of wine investment fraud, malpractice and misrepresentation, as a result of which companies and private investors have lost money.
 The WIA aims to guide the industry to minimise the potential for this kind of investor harm.

-The WIA’s approach of tackling this criminality via a robust regulatory framework for industry members with key input from an external auditor is supported by the NFIB.
+The WIA’s approach of tackling this criminality via a robust self-regulatory framework for industry members with key input from an external auditor is supported by the NFIB.

-Once a member, a company will be entitled to use the WIA logo, a stamp of approval to promote the fact they are a safe and trustworthy organisation.
-The WIA will also engage independent financial compliance professionals and lawyers to adjudicate on complaints and other potential breaches of the WIA’s Code of Practice.
+Once a WIA Member, a company will be entitled to use the WIA logo, providing a stamp of approval to promote the fact they are a safe and trustworthy provider of fine wine investment services.